clubrobot/team2023/README.md

-# Club Robot INSA Rennes 2022
+# Club Robot INSA Rennes 2023 (NOT USED; WE USED 2022 for the yeat 2023=

 > Software solution of the 2021/2022 Robotics Club of INSA Rennes